 Occupational extension courses vary in length and can be taught almost anywhere.
-Some courses meet once or twice a week, day or evening, up to 21 weeks.

 Occupational extension courses are offered as a service to the business and industrial community and are supported in part by tax receipts.
 Therefore, the cost to the students has been traditionally low.
 Presently, the direct cost is \$65-\$175 registration fee.
-Some courses require a textbook which can be purchased at the college bookstore.
+Classes meet at varying times which helps accommodate today's busy schedule.

 Course locations are as varied as course length.
 Generally, courses are held on campus.
-However, many times courses are held at an individual business, industry, or service organization.
+However, many times courses are held at an individual business, industry, or service organizations.
 The deciding factors when determining course location are the needs of the students.